0mods/docsweb/docs/hollowcore/registries.md

 ## Registration of a game object

 HollowCore allows you to register almost all game objects.
-It determines the type of registrar automatically, you just need to create a delegate using the `register(location: ResourceLocation, () -> T): RegistryObject<T>` method, where T is the class of your object.
+It determines the type of registrar automatically;
+you need to create a delegate using the `register(location: ResourceLocation, () -> T): RegistryObject<T>` method, where T is the class of your object.

 ### Example
 ```kt